NiryoRobotics/ned_ros/sphinx_doc/source/stack/low_level/common.rst

 Common
 =====================================

 | The Common package defines the common software components of the low level stack.
-It is split into a model part and a utility part :
+It is split into a model part and a utility part:
 | - The 'model' subpackage defines the model tree needed to keep a virtual state of the robot up to date at any time.
 | - The 'util' subpackage defines cpp interfaces and useful functions